devwdougherty/personal-developer-wiki/Programming Languages/Java/Spring Boot/Book 1 - Programming.md

     this.purchaseService = purchaseService;
 }
 ```
-_Explanation: @Resource annotation forces Spring initialize the class service with it dependecy._
+_Explanation: @Resource annotation forces Spring initialize the class service with it dependecy.
+Don't forget that your @Resource component is still a @Service class._